siddhant-kapse/MultiModal-Interpretability/README.md

-#Copy of Multi3Hate: Multimodal, Multilingual, and Multicultural Hate Speech Detection with Vision–Language Models
+# Copy of Multi3Hate: Multimodal, Multilingual, and Multicultural Hate Speech Detection with Vision–Language Models

-## We published Multi3Hate on Huggingface!
-Check it out [here](https://huggingface.co/datasets/MinhDucBui/Multi3Hate).

-**Multi3Hate** dataset repository, introduced in our paper:

-> **Multi3Hate: Advancing Multimodal, Multilingual, and Multicultural Hate Speech Detection with Vision–Language Models**

-This repository contains all the resources and code used in the paper.

 ## 🗂️ Dataset Structure
 The dataset is organized in the `data/` folder: